zybexXL/EFUtool/README.md

 EFUtool can also take include/exclude filters to fine tune what is included in the index.
 This further allows removal of files/folders that do not need to be indexed, making the indexes smaller and faster to lookup by Everything.

-For volumes/shares with millions of files the Folder Indexing is much slower than EFU indexing ([see this thread](https://www.voidtools.com/forum/viewtopic.php?f=6&t=7545)).
-This issue may be resolved in a future version, which will bring Folder Indexing speed to the same level as EFU creation.
+For volumes/shares with millions of files Everything's Folder Indexing is much slower than EFU indexing ([see this thread](https://www.voidtools.com/forum/viewtopic.php?f=6&t=7545)).
+This issue may be resolved in a future version, bringing Folder Indexing speed to the same level as EFU creation.
 EFUtool update-mode is still much faster, and thus worthwhile.

 <br>